xixianliao/xixianliao.github.io/_pages/about.md

 I'm a Research Engineer at the Barcelona Supercomputing Center.
 I obtained my PhD in Computational Linguistics at [Universitat Pompeu Fabra](https://www.upf.edu/) under the joint supervision of [Gemma Boleda](https://gboleda.github.io) and [Laia Mayol](https://www.upf.edu/web/laia-mayol/).

-Since the pandemic, I've occasionally been recording guitar and piano performances on my YouTube channel.
+Since the pandemic, I've occasionally been recording guitar and piano performances on my YouTube channel <a href="https://youtube.com/@sissian_xixi?si=uQbiR-nWGj3jx8PD" target="_blank">🎥 @sissian_xixi</a>.
 Feel free to stop by if you enjoy acoustic music 🎸🎹
-<a href="https://youtube.com/@sissian_xixi?si=uQbiR-nWGj3jx8PD" target="_blank">🎥 @sissian_xixi</a>

 *I also like teaching*